The People’s Emergency Briefing

 The People’s Emergency Briefing in Chipping Norton

-The NEB is supported by numerous organisations including the National Trust, RSPB, Church of England, the Royal Meteorological Society, Royal Society of Biology, Campaign to Protect Rural England, National Education Union and more.
+The NEB is supported by numerous organisations including the National Trust, RSPB, Church of England, the Royal Meteorological Society, Royal Society of Biology, campaign to Protect Rural England, National Education Union and more.